publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395ll.md

 >     The Comptroller General of the United States shall conduct a study on access of medicare beneficiaries to physicians’ services under the medicare program.
 The study shall include—

->         “(1) an assessment of the use by beneficiaries of such services through an analysis of claims submitted by physicians for such services under part B of the medicare program \[part B of this subchapter\];
+>         “(1) an assessment of the use by beneficiaries of such services through an analysis of claims submitted by physicians for such services under part B of the medicare program \[[42 U.S.C.
+1395j][/us/usc/t42/s1395j] et seq.\];

 >         “(2) an examination of changes in the use by beneficiaries of physicians’ services over time; and